 What is a “good” song to one person, may be a “garbage” to another.
 It’s important to recognize that not everyone will like your music or your art.
 You shouldn’t let this fact discourage you.
 The key is to find the right audience who engages with your music and go all in.

 If you put something out that doesn’t get the reception you hoped for, learn from it, listen to feedback and keep on creating.
 The more you put out, the better chance you have of creating that one thing that will catch on.

 We live in a digital age where there’s an audience or niche for all types of different people.

 When a popular trend or sound comes on the scene, you may consider jumping on the bandwagon, but don’t do it only because it’s popular right now.
 You have to take into account that everyone else is probably trying to cash in too.
 If that’s the case, you’ll just be drowned out with the rest of them.
 Don’t chase waves, make them!

 Authenticity is important, so stay true to yourself.
 Don’t be afraid to do something different.
 Look at Hobo Johnson, the latest viral sensation as of this writing.

 #10 Don’t compare yourself to others.

 When you’re at a conference listening to successful creatives, it’s easy to get a bit discouraged.

 You just have to remember that everyone’s journey in music (and in life) is unique because no one has the exact same life as you.
-Be happy for others’ successes and be grateful for experiences you do have.
+Be happy for others’ successes and be grateful for the experiences you do have.
 Just keep pushing forward.